felixrieseberg/WinBridge/README.md

-##WinBridge: WinRT Controls & Features for Unity3D

-###About
-The Unity Windows Controls Library is a plugin for Unity3D that enables easier command of native controls and features of WinRT (the underlying library behind Windows Store, Windows Phone and Xbox One apps).

-This repository is open-source and currently maintained by a small group of Microsoft developer evangelists.
+##WinBridge: WinRT Controls & Features for Unity3DThe WinBridge is a plugin for Unity3D that enables easier command of native controls and features of WinRT (the underlying library behind Windows Store, Windows Phone and Xbox One apps).
+Currently implemented:- Windows Store (In-App-Purchases, Trial Upgrade, Reciept management)- Native Message Dialogs- Native Video Playback## InstallationCopy the contents of the folder _CopyContentsToUnityAssets_ into your Unity project.##Usage### Play Fullscreen Video```public static void PlayVideoFullscreen(string videoUrl, bool controlsEnabled, bool tapSkipsVideo)```- videoUrl: The URL to the video as a string, including official qualifier (for instance ms-appx:/// for an asset inside the app package or http:// for a web resource). _Note: If the video should ship with the app package, it is best placed inside the appx package using Visual Studio_.- controlsEnabled (default: _true_): _true_ enables the native video controls (scrubber, play/pause, etc.), _false_ disables them. - tapSkipsVideo (default: _false_): _true_ automatically removes the video element if the user taps/clicks it, _false_ doesn't.
+If controlsEnabled is set to _true_ and tapSkipsVideo is set to _false_, a tap/click will pause the video.### Windows StoreTBD### Message BoxTBD##LicenseThis repository is open-source and currently maintained by a small group of Microsoft developer evangelists.
 It should be noted that this plugin is provided as-is with no warranties given.
-It is released under the MS-LPL license (more information below).
+It is released under the MS-LPL license.
+For details, please see the attached license.md (MS-LPL) or http://clrinterop.codeplex.com/license.

-###Documentation
-This is a to-do.

-###License
-Microsoft Limited Public License (Ms-LPL)

-This license governs use of the accompanying software.
-If you use the software, you accept this license.
-If you do not accept the license, do not use the software.

-1. Definitions

-The terms "reproduce," "reproduction," "derivative works," and "distribution" have the same meaning here as under U.S. copyright law.
-A "contribution" is the original software, or any additions or changes to the software.
-A "contributor" is any person that distributes its contribution under this license.
-"Licensed patents" are a contributor's patent claims that read directly on its contribution.

-2. Grant of Rights

-(A) Copyright Grant- Subject to the terms of this license, including the license conditions and limitations in section 3, each contributor grants you a non-exclusive, worldwide, royalty-free copyright license to reproduce its contribution, prepare derivative works of its contribution, and distribute its contribution or any derivative works that you create.
-(B) Patent Grant- Subject to the terms of this license, including the license conditions and limitations in section 3, each contributor grants you a non-exclusive, worldwide, royalty-free license under its licensed patents to make, have made, use, sell, offer for sale, import, and/or otherwise dispose of its contribution in the software or derivative works of the contribution in the software.

-3. Conditions and Limitations

-(A) No Trademark License- This license does not grant you rights to use any contributors' name, logo, or trademarks.
-(B) If you bring a patent claim against any contributor over patents that you claim are infringed by the software, your patent license from such contributor to the software ends automatically.
-(C) If you distribute any portion of the software, you must retain all copyright, patent, trademark, and attribution notices that are present in the software.
-(D) If you distribute any portion of the software in source code form, you may do so only under this license by including a complete copy of this license with your distribution.
-If you distribute any portion of the software in compiled or object code form, you may only do so under a license that complies with this license.
-(E) The software is licensed "as-is."
-You bear the risk of using it.
-The contributors give no express warranties, guarantees, or conditions.
-You may have additional consumer rights under your local laws which this license cannot change.
-To the extent permitted under your local laws, the contributors exclude the implied warranties of merchantability, fitness for a particular purpose and non-infringement.

-4. (F) Platform Limitation- The licenses granted in sections 2(A) & 2(B) extend only to the software or derivative works that you create that run on a Microsoft Windows operating system product.